Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 ask us most.

-Imperial Pro charges $150 added to any home or foundation inspection and $250 for a standalone sewer scope — in Fort Bend County and Greater Houston.
-Plumbers in the Houston market typically charge $250–$500, but a plumber's inspection is funded by the repair proposal that follows.
+Imperial Pro charges $250 added to any home, foundation, or new construction inspection and $350 for a standalone sewer scope in Sugar Land and Fort Bend County.
+Plumbers in the Houston market average $847 per Angi data, but a plumber's inspection is funded by the repair proposal that follows.
 Imperial Pro is fully independent.
-No repairs sold, no referral fees, no financial incentive to find problems that aren't there.
+No repairs sold, no referral fees.

-Common findings in the Houston and Fort Bend County market include root intrusion from oak trees (the most frequent finding), pipe bellies from clay soil settlement, offset or misaligned joints, cracked or collapsed pipe sections, grease and debris buildup, and construction debris in new builds.
-Houston's expansive clay soil and abundant oak trees make sewer scope inspection more important here than in most other markets.
+Common findings include root intrusion from oak and pecan trees, pipe bellies from clay soil settlement, offset or misaligned joints, cracked or collapsed pipe sections, grease and debris buildup, construction debris in new builds, and deteriorated cast iron in older homes.
+Houston's expansive clay soil and abundant oak trees make sewer scope inspection more important here than most other markets.

-A plumber performing a sewer scope has a direct financial interest in finding problems — they sell the repairs that follow.
+A plumber performing a sewer scope has a direct financial interest in finding problems.
+They sell the repairs that follow.
 An independent TREC-licensed inspector has no repairs to sell and no referral relationships with plumbing contractors.
 The inspection fee is the only revenue.
 That independence makes the findings trustworthy and gives you real negotiating leverage.
-You take our independent report to any plumber of your choosing, with documented findings they didn't produce.
+Take our independent report to any plumber of your choosing.

 Independent.
 No repairs.